momomo/momomo.com.platform.Core/README.md

 #### [Exceptions](src/momomo/com/exceptions)

-Our IO related operations, nor do most of our other API's, throw a bunch of different checked `exceptions` for various things.
+Our IO related operations, and most of our other API's, normally would throw a bunch of different checked `exceptions` for various things, `IOException`, `ClassNotFoundException` and so forth.
 Instead we usually transform a checked `exception` into to a `runtime` `exception` equivalent.

 ###### For instance
 For a thrown `IOException` we will `throw new $IOException(original)`.